50th Air Refueling Squadron: Global Engagements

-Reactivated in 1957 by TAC as one of the first Lockheed C-130 Hercules squadrons when the aircraft came into operational service.
-The squadron has been involved in major engagements around the world to include the Korean War, Vietnam War, Persian Gulf War, Kosovo War, Operation Enduring Freedom, Iraq War, and the War in Afghanistan (2001–2021).
+From its inception, the 50th TCS/TAS/ALS/AS provided pivotal tactical airlift in major engagements around the world to include the Korean War, Vietnam War, Invasion of Panama, Persian Gulf War, Kosovo War, Operation Enduring Freedom, Iraq War, and the War in Afghanistan (2001–2021).

-The 50th is also known for humanitarian relief.
-During the 2004 Asian tsunami crisis, the 50th sent several crews and tons of food rations to Thailand to help those in need.
-Following the horrors of Hurricane Katrina, 50th aircrews helped relocate survivors from the New Orleans, Louisiana and Biloxi, Mississippi areas to Little Rock, Arkansas.
-Humanitarian missions were flown in and out of Haiti following a major earthquake in December 2010.
+Humanitarian Airlift

+Also known as America's 9-1-1 Squadron, The 50th provided immediate airlift globally for humanitarian relief.
+The unit conducted humanitarian airlift missions supporting disasters such as Great Chilean earthquake of 1960, 1965 Operation New Arrivals South Vietnamese refugee airlift, Philippines Typhoon Joan, Turkey 1983 Erzurum earthquake, 1983–1985 famine in Ethiopia, Cameroon Lake Nyos disaster, Somalia Operation Provide Relief and northern Iraq Operation Provide Comfort.
+In the 21st century, the 50th flew missions to provide relief to victims of the 2004 Indian Ocean earthquake and tsunami, Hurricane Katrina and 2010 Haiti earthquake.

-In 2012, elements of the 50th celebrated 70 years of history with members deployed to the 774th Expeditionary Airlift Squadron in Afghanistan.
+In 2012, elements of the 50th and sister-squadron 52nd Airlift Squadron celebrated 70 years of history with members deployed as the 774th Expeditionary Airlift Squadron in Afghanistan.

-The squadron was inactivated on 1 April 2016 as part of the 19th Airlift Wing transition to the Lockheed C-130J Super Hercules.
+The squadron was inactivated on 1 April 2016 as part of broader Air Mobility Command reorganization and the 19th Airlift Wing transition to the Lockheed C-130J Super Hercules.